dvgodoy/PyTorchStepByStep/README.md

 Otherwise, I’d recommend you to learn more about it, it will **definitely** be useful for you later down the line.
 In the meantime, I will show you the bare minimum, so you can use `git` to **clone this repository** containing all code used in this book - so you have your own, local copy of it and can modify and experiment with it as you please.

 First, you need to install it.
-So, head to its [downloads](https://git-scm.com/ downloads) page and follow instructions for your OS.
-Once installation is complete, you should be able to run **git commands** on your terminal or Anaconda Prompt.
+So, head to its [downloads](https://git-scm.com/downloads) page and follow instructions for your OS.
+Once installation is complete, please open a **new terminal** or **Anaconda Prompt** (it's OK to close the previous one).
+In the new terminal or Anaconda Prompt, you should be able to **run `git` commands**.
 To clone this repository, you only need to run:

 `(pytorchbook)C:\> git clone https://github.com/dvgodoy/PyTorchStepByStep.git`